 Though thousands of people visit Magnolia every year — it bills itself as “Charleston’s Most Visited Plantation,” though administrators declined to say how many visitors it receives — McGill’s slavery tour is the one attraction that, according to him, “is chosen the least.”

-There’s no guarantee that you’ll learn much about Magnolia’s slaves unless you go on the 45-minute tour.
+There’s no guarantee that you’ll learn much about Magnolia’s enslaved people unless you go on the 45-minute tour.
 Guides on other tours may mention slavery in passing, but because Magnolia, like many plantations, provides guides with interpretive notes rather than a uniform script to follow, what tourists hear varies widely.

 Visitors often try to “avoid that subject matter as much as possible,” McGill said.
 “It puts them in an uncomfortable place.
 We are folks who want to be comfortable, that’s a natural instinct.
 Dealing with the atrocities of the past takes us away from that, and slavery is one of those atrocities.”

-Plantations are massively popular attractions in the South, where tourists flock for their beauty and to learn about the slave-owning families, many of whom were important historical figures.
-Most tourists don’t go to plantations to learn about the slaves who made the white planters wealthy, whose subjugation in the ships that brought them to the States continued on these very grounds, whose culture was stamped out and descendants exploited.
+Plantations are massively popular attractions in the South, where tourists flock for their beauty and to learn about the families who enslaved people, many of whom were important historical figures.
+Most tourists don’t go to plantations to learn about the enslaved people who made the white planters wealthy, whose subjugation in the ships that brought them to the States continued on these very grounds, whose culture was stamped out and descendants exploited.

 The way these sites operate, from their admission structure to the presentations from the tour guides, often enables visitors to easily avoid any real encounters with their history of slavery.
 It underscores a fundamental dilemma for these sites: The business of attracting tourists and making money often clashes with efforts to present a more comprehensive history of its participation and perpetuation of the horrors of slavery in America.

 In February, BuzzFeed News visited three plantations around Charleston, South Carolina, that differed in their approach to addressing this history.
 At Magnolia, McGill’s honest and affecting From Slavery to Freedom tour emphasized the glaring absence of that history in the rest of the site’s attractions.
-At Middleton Place, where employees told BuzzFeed News about its mission to honor the stories of the enslaved and the owners, a guide for its slavery-focused Beyond the Fields tour did not live up to it.
-At McLeod Plantation, the focus is explicitly on the slaves; the white slave owners are secondary.
+At Middleton Place, where employees told BuzzFeed News about its mission to honor the stories of enslaved people and enslavers, a guide for its slavery-focused Beyond the Fields tour did not live up to it.
+At McLeod Plantation, the focus is explicitly on the enslaved people; the white enslavers are secondary.

-For Magnolia’s From Slavery to Freedom tour, visitors board a tram that jangles down a dirt road to get to the restored slave cabins.
+For Magnolia’s From Slavery to Freedom tour, visitors board a tram that jangles down a dirt road to get to the restored cabins where enslaved people lived.
 It’s a short ride, but the isolation of the cabins from the rest of the site’s attractions is noticeable.

 It costs $20 for general admission to Magnolia, and each of its five tours is an additional $8.
 It adds up — especially for families — and many have expressed their unhappiness with Magnolia’s steep prices in Tripadvisor reviews.